datoujinggzj/zg104.github.io/Project.md

 ---
 layout: page
-title: Projects
+title: Predictive Analysis
-subtitle: That's where I squeeze time from socialization.
+subtitle: I predict I will be rich.
 ---

 ### How have I organized this page?